 Government economists expect jobs for medical assistants to grow much faster than the average for all careers through 2020.
 The profession will grow as the U.S. population gets older and more people need medical care.

-Now that you’ve got the vital statistics on the path to becoming a medical assistant, it’s time to take action.
+Now you know what it takes to become a medical assistant.
+Sound like the path you want to pursue?
 Call Athena Career Academy today to learn about the program and start your journey toward becoming a medical assistant.